josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The system has experienced various challenges and frustrations along the way, for instance around meeting arrangements.
-There are also some bigger questions about how the organizations are structured, for instance about the division of responsibilities between IETF and The Internet Society (ISOC).
+There are also bigger questions about how the organizations are structured, for instance about the division of responsibilities between IETF and The Internet Society (ISOC).

-The IETF community has discussed and continues to discuss these topics, most recently on the "IASA 2.0" mailing list and BOFs at IETFs 98 and 99.
-Alissa Cooper, the Chair of the IETF, convened a small design team to start evaluating potential options going forward.
+The IETF community has discussed and continues to discuss these topics, most recently on the "IASA 2.0" mailing list and BOFs at IETFs 98, 99, 100, and 101.
+Alissa Cooper, the Chair of the IETF, convened a small design team -- the authors of this document -- to start evaluating potential options.
 The purpose of the design team is to provide material that informs the community discussion, both in terms of providing a bit more worked through solution ideas, as well as supporting analysis of the implications of those options.
-This information, along with all other input provided in the discussion, hopefully helps the community and IETF leadership decide what next steps to take.

 To be clear, the community is in charge of adopting any recommendations or making any decisions.
-This draft, the output of the design team's considerations, has no particular official standing.
+This draft, the output of the design team's considerations, merely collects the activities around IASA 2.0 and the Design Team's work into one place.
 It should also be noted that IETF administrative matters have been organized jointly with ISOC, and it is important that ISOC continue to be involved in IETF's reorganization.

-The design team seeks feedback particularly on three aspects:

-* If the set of options outlined in this draft covers the options that should be looked at.

-* If the analysis of the implications of the options is correct.

-* Which direction the community would like to take the work in evolving IASA.

 It should of course be acknowledged that there is no perfect, or even great solution.
 Changing the IETF organizational structure will not fix every problem and may bring new problems of its own.
-But it seems that the current structure is brittle and the issues around lack of staff and authority, clarity, and responsibility are sufficiently serious to warrant exploring different options.
+But it seems that the current structure is brittle and the issues around lack of staff and authority, clarity, and responsibility are sufficiently serious to explore different options.

-This document defines the goals of the IASA 2.0 effort in terms of an abstract administrative structure, called IETFAdminOrg.
-Then, three possible implementations of IETFAdminOrg are considered in the light of how they could be used to address the goals.
+This document defines the goals of the IASA 2.0 effort in terms of an abstract administrative structure, called IETFAdminOrg (or IAO).
+Then, we discuss four possible legal structures of IETFAdminOrg and describe specifical how the LLC model (what this document refers to as Option 3) addresses the goals.
 In no case does IETFAdminOrg have anything to do with defining, changing, or operating the IETF's standards process and structure (participants (not members), WGs, IESG and so on), which remain as they stand today.
-In particular, none of the options lead to the IETF becoming a formal organisation of any sort.

-As a base for this work there was a good articulation of the set of problems we are facing in [I-D.hall-iasa20-workshops-report] and [I-D.daigle-iasa-retrospective].
-The community discussion seems have indicated also some of the outcome properties that are expected.
+As a base for this work there was a good articulation of the set of problems we are facing after an initial set of virtual workshops in early 2017 in [I-D.hall-iasa20-workshops-report] and a number of drafts describing problems from specific perspectives:
+[I-D.daigle-iasa-retrospective], [I-D.arkko-ietf-iasa-thoughts],
+[I-D.arkko-ietf-finance-thoughts].
+The Design Team specified the types of organizational models and recommendations in [I-D.haberman-iasa20dt-recs], and a good deal of that content has been incorporated into this document.

-The next two sections (Section 2 and Section 3) describe the background and summarize the challenges noted in the community discussion.
-The two sections after that (Section 4 and Section 5) describe the goals and primary options for changes.
-The following two sections (Section 6 and Section 7) focus on analysis of the different options along with conclusions.
+The next two sections ({{background}} and {{problem-statement}}) describe the background and summarize the challenges noted in the community discussion.
+The two sections after that ({{goals}} and
+{{legal-options}}) describe the goals and discuss the primary legal options for changes.
+The following two sections ({{dt-rec}} and
+{{#imp-issues}}) discuss, respectively, the Design Team's rationale for recommending the LLC option (Option 3) and issues that will need to be carefully considered by a Working Group established to further specify the new organizational structure.

-#  Background
+#  Background {#background}

 ##  Terminology